The Best Shaded Patios In Miami guide image

 OpenTable logo

-So not every single outdoor table at Shuckers is shaded—but the majority of the tables at this North Bay Village spot (as well as the entire bar area) are underneath a big awning.
+Not every single outdoor table at Shuckers is shaded—but the majority of the tables at this North Bay Village classic (as well as the entire bar area) are underneath a big awning.
 And you can still enjoy the fantastic waterfront view from those shaded tables, too.
 Shuckers is a sort of hybrid between a sports bar and a casual seafood spot.
-We like their wings and pretty much anything here that involves the word “fried.”
+We like their wings and pretty much anything that involves the word “fried.”
 There are also a ton of TVs, and chances are they’re playing whatever game you want to see.

-Naomi’s Garden is a great Little Haiti spot with some of the best Haitian and Caribbean food in Miami.
+Naomi’s makes some of the best Haitian and Caribbean food in Miami.
 They serve oxtail, whole fried snapper, jerk chicken, and a lot more dishes that come in very big portions with sides of rice and plantains.
-From the street, Naomi’s looks like a take-out spot.
+From the street, it looks like a take-out spot.
 But after you order, walk around to the side of the building and you’ll find the garden seating.
 It’s a really lovely space with plenty of tables, a couple of loud roosters, a small stage for occasional live music, and a few hammocks you’re welcome to use in case you overdid it with the jerk chicken.
 There’s lots of shade options too, so it shouldn’t be too difficult to find a table safe from the sun.

-If you’re trying to eat and drink next to the water in Coconut Grove, the answer is pretty much always Monty’s.
+If you’re trying to eat and drink next to the water in Coconut Grove, Monty’s is always an option.
 This big, outdoor seafood restaurant feels a little more like Key West than Miami.
 And that can be a good thing, if you’re in the mood for frozen cocktails, oysters, and decent fried seafood.
-Happy Hour here (Mon-Fri from 4-7pm) is a good call too, but no matter when you come, you’ll be shaded thanks to the massive tiki hut that covers the entirety of the outdoor seating.
+Happy Hour here (Mon-Fri from 4-7pm) is a good call, but no matter when you come, you’ll be shaded thanks to the massive tiki hut that covers the entirety of the outdoor seating.

 Since 1966, this spot has been the best place to eat on the Miami River, where you can watch yachts and old-school fishing boats drift by over the course of lunch or dinner.
 And after all these years, it’s still a good choice because it’s tasty, simple, and wonderfully unpretentious.
 The outdoor seating (our favorite place to sit) provides ample shade on a day when it feels like the sun is four inches from your nose.
 Start with some fried shellfish, listen closely to the daily specials, and if it’s stone crab season, you know what to do.

-Lido is an outdoor restaurant located inside The Standard in Miami Beach.
-The waterfront view here is definitely the main attraction, because the food is very whatever.
+Lido is located in The Standard's beautiful backyard.
+And the waterfront view is definitely the main attraction (the food isn't quite as impressive).
 The bulk of the tables are underneath a covered patio, and the ones that aren’t usually have their own little umbrella to help shield you from the sun.
 Stick to small plates or simple stuff like a cheeseburger.
-This is a hotel restaurant on Miami Beach (a waterfront one, nonetheless) so be prepared for that burger to be $20.
-But they do have Happy Hour Mon-Thu from 4-6pm, with $5 beer and select snacks from $4-8.
+This is a hotel restaurant on Miami Beach (a waterfront one, nonetheless) so be prepared for that burger to be north of $25.

 Chase Sapphire Card Ad